posthtml/posthtml-head-elements/README.md

 }
 ```

-A custom tag is placed in the document head, which signifies where the HTML head elements should be inserted during the build process:
+A custom tag, which signifies where the HTML head elements should be inserted during the build process, needs to be placed in the document head:

 ```html